ruby-amqp/amqp/README.md

     ex   = ch.default_exchange
     ex.publish(some_data)

-and not be affected by this [Ruby 1.8.7-p249-specific bug (super called outside of method)](http://bit.ly/iONBmH)
+and not be affected by this [Ruby 1.8.7-p249-specific bug (super called outside of method)](http://bit.ly/iONBmH), we need to avoid any inheritance for key amqp gem classes: Channel, Queue, Exchange.
+This will take a moderate refactoring effort, and is likely to happen in 0.8.0.RC15.

 ### How does amqp gem relate to amq-client gem, amq-protocol and libraries like bunny? ###